Sujith Somasunder: Early domestic career

-An opening batsman, Somasundar made his first appearance for Karnataka in the 1990–91 season of the Ranji Trophy.
+Somasundar got his chance on the basis of some fine performances in the domestic circuit with Karnataka.
+A gutsy batsman, Somasundar made his first appearance for Karnataka in the 1990–91 season of the Ranji Trophy.
 He played his first game against Maharashtra in February 1991 alongside another debutante and future India teammate Rahul Dravid.
-He made scores of 29 run out and 27 not out in the two innings.
-He played only one game in the following season, against Tamil Nadu, returning figures of 3/15 in five overs.
-He was not given his opening spot nor given enough opportunities to secure a permanent place in the Karnataka side.
-Somasundar was backed by former India cricketer Gundappa Vishwanath, who had been impressed by him at a local club.
-Viswanath's support and later Anil Kumble, along with the retirement of opening batsman Carlton Saldanha, created a place as an opener in the side for Somasundar.
+He made scores of 29 and 27 not out in the two innings.
+He played only one game in the following season, against Tamil Nadu, and returned figures of 3/15 in five overs.
+When no chances came his way to assure himself a permanent spot in the Karnataka side, Somasundar was backed by former India cricketer Gundappa Viswanath, who was impressed by the former while they played for City Cricketers, a local club.
+Viswanath's pushing his case and the retirement of Carlton Saldanha, an opening batsman for Karnataka, created a place in the side for Somasundar again.

-He had a breakout season in 1994–95 when, promoted to open the batting, he scored back to back a centuries against Goa.
-Somasundar was a key member and scored the highest aggregate for the Karnataka team during its victorious 1995–96 Ranji Trophy campaign.
-He hit two centuries and five half-centuries, aggregating 803 runs at an average of 61.76 for the season, including scores of 99 and 53 in the final.
+He flowered in 1994–95 when, pushed to open the batting, he responded immediately by scoring a century against Goa.
+Somasundar was a key member for Karnataka during the 1995–96 Ranji Trophy season.
+He hit two centuries and five half centuries to play a leading role in Karnataka's triumph in the Ranji Trophy.
+In the final, he made 99 and 53.
+He aggregated 803 runs at 61.76 for the season.

 International call-up

-Following his domestic performances, and his match winning century in the Challenger Trophy, impressed the then Captain Sachin Tendulkar who insisted that Somasundar would be his opening partner.
-He was thus, called up to the Indian national team for the Titan Cup, a triangular One Day International (ODI) series that also featured South Africa and Australia.
-He made his debut against South Africa in the first game at Hyderabad, scoring 9 before being run out by Daryll Cullinan.
-His second ODI was his last; playing against Australia at his home ground, Chinnaswamy Stadium in Bangalore, Somasundar was dismissed by paceman Glenn McGrath for 7.
-He was subsequently dropped from the side and replaced by Navjot Singh Sidhu for the rest of the series.
+After impressive performances in the domestic tournaments, Somasundar was called up to the Indian national team for the Titan Cup, a triangular One Day International (ODI) series that also featured South Africa and Australia.
+He made his debut against South Africa in the first game at Hyderabad.
+He only managed to score 9, before being run out by Daryll Cullinan.
+His next ODI would be his last; playing against Australia at his home ground, Chinnaswamy Stadium in Bangalore, Somasundar was dismissed by paceman Glenn McGrath for 7.
+He was subsequently dropped from the side and was replaced by Navjot Singh Sidhu for the rest of the games.